SEED-platform/seed/docs/source/setup_docker.rst

 * Login to container

-    The docker-compose file creates a default user and password.
+    The Docker Compose file creates a default user and password.
 Below are the defaults but can be overridden by setting environment variables.

     .. code-block:: bash